Lesson 2: Hello world

 We’ve chatted a lot about Eleventy so far, but still haven’t even installed it!

-We'll create package.json in our eleventy-from-scratch folder and add the following to it:
+We'll create the package.json in our eleventy-from-scratch folder and add the following to it:

 {